shireenhamza/maximromanov.github.io/9_about.md

 * [_April, 2012_] Digital History of the Muslim World: Computer-Aided Analysis of Biographical Dictionaries @ “Methods and means for digital analysis of ancient and medieval texts and manuscripts,” the workshop at the Katholieke Universitet, Leuven & the Royal Flemish Academy of Belgium (KVAB), Brussels.

-* [_November, 2010_] “Popular” Preaching in the Sunn"i Context and the Legitimization of _Waʿẓ_ in the Late 12th Century ce @ Middle East Studies Association (MESA) Annual Meeting, San Diego, CA.
+* [_November, 2010_] “Popular” Preaching in the Sunnī Context and the Legitimization of _Waʿẓ_ in the Late 12th Century ce @ Middle East Studies Association (MESA) Annual Meeting, San Diego, CA.

 * [_November, 2009_] Aḥmad b. Ḥanbal’s (d.
 241/855) Argumentative Strategies @ Middle East Studies Association (MESA) Annual Meeting, Boston, MA.